voidfiles/ci-presentation/presentation.md

 I think it's easy in the face of risk to be both cavalier, and fatalisitc, neither of which are helpful attitudesd when it comes to the day to day work of creating software.

 So, we could fret about risk, or we could make it core to our process.
-We could embrace the fact that the only certain thing is uncertaintiy.
 </div>
 ---

-# the only certain thing is uncertainty
+# The only certain thing is uncertainty

 <div class="notes">
+We could embrace the fact that the only certain thing is uncertaintiy.

 So, if we embrace uncertaintiy, and we embrace risk.
 We can start to ask: How do we systemically minimize the impact of risk and uncertainty.

 Personally, when I finally understood this, it was freeing.